Evaluation of the Inspiring Sustainable Living (ISL) Fund

 - August 2013

-Brook Lyndhurst has been appointed by Defra to conduct a programme level evaluation of the Inspiring Sustainable Living (ISL) Fund.
+Brook Lyndhurst were appointed by Defra to conduct a programme level evaluation of the Inspiring Sustainable Living (ISL) Fund.
 Through the £800,000 ISL Fund, four third sector-led initiatives have received seed funding for projects to inspire sustainable lifestyles through the Olympic and Paralympic games.

 |One Planet Experience||BioRegional||To recruit inspirational role models (including Olympians and Paralympians) to achieve long-term sustainable lifestyles, and act as community leaders for sustainability.
 An interactive sustainability centre at the Games will encourage athletes to make and keep their sustainability pledges.|

 |Inspired to Sustainable Living||East Potential||To provide practical advice and assistance to social housing tenants, to increase recycling rates and develop a better understanding of nutrition for disadvantaged young people.|